 Marian Michaels, AKA The Butterfly, the first Black female superhero

-She performed a soul-funk song to a receptive audience in her first appearance.
-Her singing career earned her famous friends and tours, performing around the country and in Washington DC (even if that particular show led to superhero antics).
+She sang a soul-funk song to a receptive audience in her first appearance.
+Her singing career earned her famous friends and tours, performing around the country and in Washington DC (even if that show led to superhero antics).

 As The Butterfly, she used her power pack to fly, a flashy costume that could blind enemies, and gloves tipped to cling to surfaces, much like Spider-Man.
 However, she only fought a handful of villains.

-Skyward Publications wanted the Hell-Rider magazine to reflect the culture of the 1970s, so naturally, their heroes face-off against heroin smugglers, biker gangs, and white supremacists groups.
+Both Marvel and DC addressed current events through the years with Batman, Spider-Man, and all their heroes.
+Skyward Publications wanted the Hell-Rider magazine to reflect the culture of the 1970s, so naturally, their heroes face off against heroin smugglers, biker gangs, and white supremacists groups.

 In her second issue, The Butterfly fought the Order of the Crimson Cross, a white supremacist group with mind-control technology.
 The second-in-command escaped, while the arrested leader turned out to be a United States senator.
 At the time, this would have been hugely controversial.